Skip to navigation Skip to content

 Child Care Subsidy (CCS) withholdings 007-17103126

-This document outlines information relating to Child Care Subsidy (CCS) withholdings which are applied to reduce the risk of a potential CCS overpayment and to recover CCS overpayments.
+This document outlines information relating to Child Care Subsidy (CCS) nominal withholdings which are applied to reduce the risk of a potential CCS overpayment and debt repayment withholdings used to recover CCS overpayments.

 Withholding some of a family’s entitlement to Child Care Subsidy before it is paid to child care providers is a way to reduce the likelihood of families incurring a debt at the end of a financial year.
 The process of withholding does not reduce a family’s overall entitlement to Child Care Subsidy.

-5% of Child Care Subsidy will be withheld to reduce the likelihood that individuals will have a debt.
+To reduce the likelihood of individuals having a debt, 5% of Child Care Subsidy will be withheld.
 This means that the full subsidy amount, minus 5%, is paid to providers on behalf of families following submission of session reports.
 Providers will be able to see the amount withheld on the payment advice they receive each fortnight.
 The amount withheld will be part of the gap fee that needs to be paid by parents to their child care provider.

 There are no ongoing withholdings for Additional Child Care Subsidy (ACCS) payments.